 3. Did your FOIA professionals or the personnel at your agency who have FOIA responsibilities attend any FOIA training or conference during the reporting period such as that provided by the Department of Justice?

-Yes, since our 2018 Report, agency personnel with FOIA responsibilities attended FOIA trainings.
+Yes, since our 2019 Report, agency personnel with FOIA responsibilities attended a FOIA training provided by the FLRA.

 4. If yes, please provide a brief description of the type of training attended and the topics covered.